vic-ma/howtodismantle.github.io/_posts/2025-07-15-From-Factory-Floor-to-Chat-Window-Peakboard-Meets-Microsoft-Teams.md

 ![image](/assets/2025-07-15/040.png)

-## Building the UI
+## Build the UI

+Now, let's build the UI.

+### View top-level messages
-The central element is a styled list to display the channel messages.
-It's bound to the data flow for the channel messages.
+To show the top-level messages, we use a styled list.
+We bind it to the data flow for the top-level messages.

 ![image](/assets/2025-07-15/050.png)

-The Building Blocks behind the button for opening the replies is just setting the variable for the message ID and then reloading the data flows for the replies.
-That's a second styled list to show the replies.
-It is automatically set to visible through a condtional formatting as soon as the channel message ID is set.
-We don't have a screenshot for every step, but we can easily look follow this principle by checking the downloadable pbmx file.
+### View replies button
+Next, we create a Building Blocks script for the *view replies* button.
+Here's how it works:
+1. Set the `ActiveChannelMessageID` variable to the ID of the message that the user wants to see replies for.
+1. Reload the data flow for the replies.
+That way, the data flow generates the appropriate output for the new `ActiveChannelMessageID`.

+### Display replies
+To display the replies, we use second styled list.
+It automatically makes itself visible when the `ActiveChannelMessageID` variable is set.
+It does this by using conditional formatting.
+For more details, you download the [PBMX file](/assets/2025-07-15/TeamsDemo.pbmx) for this example.

 ![image](/assets/2025-07-15/055.png)

+### Send message
-Let's have a look on how to submit a new channel message.
-As soon as the user click on the "New post" button, a group of controls are set to visible to form a pop up for submitting the new message.
+As soon as the user clicks the *New post* button, a group of controls make themselves visible.
+They function like a pop-up window.
+The user uses these controls to send their message.

 ![image](/assets/2025-07-15/060.png)